Skip Navigation

 Tracing your family tree in Bedfordshire

 • Read one of the many guides to family history research available in bookshops and libraries.
 They explain how to start your search, the sort of sources you're likely to use, what information you can expect to find in them and where to see them.
 This will be invaluable for making sense of the records in the next stages of your search.
+You can discover more about what to expect in our collections by browsing the Using Our Collections tab.

-• Find out if anyone else has done work on your family by contacting a local Family History Society, such as Bedfordshire Family History Society which will usually have a register of members' interests.
+• Find out if anyone else has done work on your family by contacting a local Family History Society, such as Bedfordshire Family History Society (new window) which will usually have a register of members' interests.

-There are many other online resources to help you in your search.
+There are many other online resources to help you in your search:

-If, like most people, you start your search with birth, marriage and death certificates to confirm the information your family has given you, you'll be using civil registration records.
-You can check some of the indexes free of charge at Freebmd and full copies of the indexes for a fee at Find My Past (new window) and Ancestry (new window).
-Ancestry is also available free of charge here and with any library in Bedford Borough or Central Bedfordshire local authorities.
-If you know when and where an event took place you can also approach the local Bedford Registrar .
-We do NOT hold copies of the indexes in this office and we do NOT issue civil registration certificates of birth or death.
+If you know when and where an event took place you can also approach the local Bedford Registrar.
+We do NOT hold copies of the indexes in this office and we do NOT issue civil registration certificates of birth, death or marriage.
 Once you have the reference from the index you can order copies from the General Register Office (new window).

 Other useful sources we hold for family historians are shown below.
 Some are described in more detail on other sections of this site and some can also now be found online, so look out for the links provided.